containeroo/certinfo/README.md

 # certinfo

 Get information about the certificate used at one or more domains.
-If one of the certificates is expired and the Option `-threshold`|`-t` is set, the script will exit with the exitcode 1.
+If one of the certificates is expired and the Option `--threshold`|`-t` is set, the script will exit with the exitcode 1.

 ## Usage